Avast SecureLine VPN Review 2023: Is It Worth Buying?

 Privacy — Questionable Privacy History

 Avast SecureLine VPN privacy policy is concerning.
 With Avast’s numerous products, it was difficult to find its Avast SecureLine VPN privacy policy.
-According to its privacy policy, the service records a timestamp of your connection, some part of your IP address, and how much data is transmitted and stored for 30 days.
+According to its privacy policy, the service records a timestamp of your connection, your IP address, how much data is transmitted, and the client’s service data which is stored for 2 years.

 While it states that it can’t identify you based on this information, I’m still uncomfortable with Avast SecureLine VPN logging any information about my online activities.
-Not just that, Avast has sold user information in the past to advertisers like Facebook and Twitter.
-I find this to be a huge red flag as a privacy-minded individual.
+Not just that, Avast has a history of selling user information to advertisers, including Facebook and Twitter.
+Additionally, their antivirus extension was previously banned in 2019 for violating Mozilla’s privacy rule.

 As I wanted to learn more about its log policy, I reached out to the customer support team.
 I was told by Avast’s support team that the service does not record website or application usage, but keeps connection logs.